 Every sale starts with an opportunity, but not every opportunity results in a sale.
 Oftentimes, this is due to a lack of follow-up and the resulting loss of trust that discourages prospects from taking the plunge.

-- Its imperative for business owners to remember that opportunities do not automatically turn into sales follow-up is often necessary to close a deal.
+- It’s imperative for Hispanic business owners to remember that opportunities do not automatically turn into sales follow-up is often necessary to close a deal.

 - Timely follow-up with prospective customers builds trust and creates a sense of urgency, encouraging prospects to act now rather than later.

 - But follow-up doesn’t end once the sale is closed; rather, it should continue through to reporting and relationship management, fostering further trust and ongoing sales and referrals.

 Sales is the lifeline of a business whether small or large, and the sales cycle of every business starts with opportunity.
 In a successful business, this initiative or opportunity becomes a sale, and the cycle begins anew.

 But that opportunity or initiative doesn’t always result in a sale, and in some businesses, this happens more often than the owner would like.